chickenmanfy/SciFy/README.md

 ---
 # Roadmap
-_Currently in super beta so don't expect something working for a while._
+_Currently in beta so expect bugs._
 - Right shift menu to enable and disable mods (90%)
 - Health & Food bars replaced with dynamic bar similar to EXP bar (100%)
 - Auto-Welcome (20%) **WARNING: This feature may prove to be annoying, in which case we will remove it.**